SIGCHI Live and Recorded Video Policy:

 This document details the ACM SIGCHI policy for the Posting and Streaming of Video for all SIGCHI Conferences.
 It should be understood in the context of the help SIGCHI and our operations group can offer around video.
 This was approved by the SIGCHI EC and its effective date is Feb 11, 2017.

 Objectives of this Document

-Video is becoming an increasingly important carrier of SIGCHI content.
+Video is an important medium for SIGCHI content.
 As such, SIGCHI has invested in video equipment, operations group support and this policy.
 However, it is important to ensure consistency across different types of videos to maintain the SIGCHI brand, support SIGCHI processes, and to promote a consistent user experience.
 This policy is primarily aimed at videos posted on external sites such as YouTube or which are streamed live on other platforms.
-In particular, it’s essential that any videos posted both inside and outside the ACM Digital Library (DL) are branded by SIGCHI and ACM, and contain a copyright statement.
+In particular, it is essential that any video posted both inside and outside the ACM Digital Library (DL) are branded by SIGCHI and ACM, and contain a copyright statement.
 Videos posted outside the ACM DL should be added to the SIGCHI YouTube channel.

-Live streams should contain regular inclusion of SIGCHI and ACM logos and contain a copyright statement at the start and end of the stream, and have a copyright statement within the meta-data for the stream broadcast itself (where feasible).
+Live streams should contain regular inclusion of SIGCHI and ACM logos, contain a copyright statement at the start and end of the stream, and have a copyright statement within the metadata for the stream broadcast itself (where feasible).